 - ResearchGate — Researcher profiles and papers, some free access

-UX Industry:
+UX industry:

 - Nielsen Norman Group — Articles and reports on UX best practices